Bhavinaben scripts history, becomes first Indian TT player to secure medal in Paralympics | Sports-Games

 The 34-year-old Indian beat her Serbian opponent 11-5 11-6 11-7 in a quarterfinal match that lasted 18 minutes.

 She takes on Zhang Miao of China in the semifinals on Saturday but she is guaranteed of at least a bronze.
-There is no bronze-medal play-off in Tokyo Paralympics table tennis, and both losing semi-finalists are guaranteed of a bronze medal.
+There is no bronze-medal play-off in Tokyo Paralympics table tennis, and both losing semi-finalists are guaranteed of a bronze.

+Bhavinaben hails from Sundhiya village in Mehsana district in Gujarat.
+She moved to Ahmedabad after marrying Nikunj Patel, who has played junior cricket for Gujarat.
+Her father runs a small cutlery shop in the village. ''She is 90 per cent disabled but she has the will power and determination of 10 able bodied person.
+I get inspired from his will and confidence,'' Nikunj told PTI referring to his wife's disability due to polio affliction in childhood.

+Paralympic Committee of India president Deepa Malik, who is also in Tokyo, was quick to congratulate Bhavinaben.

 In 2017, the International Paralympic Committee (IPC) Governing Board had approved the International Table Tennis Federation's request to remove the third-place play-off in all the medal events and award bronze to both the losing semi-finalists.